bsullivan23/DESN368-code-design-workspace-bs-new-copy/README.md

 ---

-## Week 1 - Introduction to the Internet and the Web
+## Week 1 - What is Web Design // The First Tag

 **Topics Covered:**
 - What is the Internet vs. the World Wide Web